software-assignments-spring2021/project-setup-bajia-matrix/README.md

 npm start

 ```
-*Contact one of our team members for the .env file
+**Contact one of our team members for the .env file.*

 This repository will be used for team projects.